turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 ![Canvas Coordinate System](../../assets/images/lessons/making-a-game-with-canvas/canvas-coordinate-system.gif)

 #### Canvas Context
 The canvas context is the API which we will use to interact with the canvas.
+[2d Rendering Context Documentation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)

 ```js
 const canvas = document.querySelector('#game');